nickeubank/ds4humans/_build/html/_sources/30_questions/20_passive_prediction_questions.md

 The first category of passive prediction—predicting something that has yet to occur—is the most intuitive, and is the type of passive prediction that accords best with the normal meaning of the term "predict."
 But the second favor of passive prediction—in which we try and predict what someone *would* do—is also very important, as it underlies efforts at automation.
 Spam detection, image classification, autocomplete, and self-driving cars are all examples of situations where we train a model by showing it examples of how a person *would* do something, so the model can predict what a person would do when faced with new data and emulate that behavior itself.

-Just as there are two flavors of passive-prediction, so too are there two primary use cases for answering Passive-Prediction Questions:
+And just as there are two flavors of passive-prediction, so too are there two corresponding use cases for answering Passive-Prediction Questions:

 - Identifying individual entities for follow-up, and
-- Automating data classification to make hard-to-work-with data (images, text) simpler
+- Automating data classification to make hard-to-work-with data (images, medical scans, text) simpler

 ## Differentiating Between Exploratory and Passive-Prediction Questions